divijghose/DS226-ICAIML/Codes/OpenMP/READMe.md

 # A (gentle) introduction to OpenMP
 # Preface
 This repo has been created for students of DS-226 _Introduction to Computing for AI & ML_.
-The codes withing the `OpenMP` folder aim to illustrate some principles of parallel programming on shared-memory systems using the OpenMP paradigm.
+The codes within the `OpenMP` folder aim to illustrate some principles of parallel programming on shared-memory systems using the OpenMP paradigm.
 You can download the repo as a `.zip` file from GitHub or clone it
 ```
 git clone https://github.com/divijghose/DS226-ICAIML